nicoalba/writing-samples/ai-prompts-docs.md

 3. Click **Edit tags**.
 4. Add, remove, or edit the tags.

-    *Note: This feature only works when all selected assets are of the same type.*
+    **Note**: This feature only works when all selected assets are of the same type.

 5. Click **Ok**.

 ## More info